TELOS-syslab/MerlinOSDI26AE/README.md

 - `data/RHR/`: relative-hit-ratio summaries for Figure 13.
 - `data/throughput/`: throughput results for Figure 14.
 - `data/flash/`: flash-cache results for Figure 15.
+- `data/sensitivity/`: Merlin sensitivity evaluation summaries for Figure 16.
-- `data/precision/`: tracking paramaters results for Figure 17.
+- `data/precision/`: tracking parameters results for Figure 17.
 - `libCacheSim/`: the modified libCacheSim code used for simulation.
 - `CacheLib/`: the modified CacheLib code used for throughput evaluation.
 - `CacheLib/mybench/`: CacheLib microbenchmark and trace-generation scripts.